Babajide Ogunbiyi

-Babajide "Jide" Ogunbiyi (born October 30, 1986) is a retired American soccer player who played as a defender.
+Babajide "Jide" Ogunbiyi (born October 30, 1986) is an American retired soccer player who played as a defender.

 Early life

 Ogunbiyi was born in Rochester, New York to Lai, a pharmacologist from Nigeria, and Elaine Ogunbiyi, a biochemist from Jamaica.
 He is one of three children in his family; his younger brother Ayotunde played soccer at University of New Hampshire and Ocean City Barons in the USL Premier Development League (PDL) while his elder sister Temitayo, is an artist.
 Ogunbiyi attended Wissahickon High School in Ambler, Pennsylvania.
 While at high school he played basketball as a forward as well as soccer as a defender.
 In soccer he lettered three years and was team captain in his senior year.
 He attended the Pepsi Football Academy as a youth and was a three-time most valuable player.

 Career

 College

 Ogunbiyi attended Santa Clara University.
 During his time with the Broncos, he also played as a forward and scored 11 goals in 77 total appearances with the team.
 He played the Broncos' West Coast Conference championship-winning teams in 2006 and 2007.